All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pancreatitis

 Inflammation of the pancreas has been identified as a potential risk with all GLP-1 receptor agonists.
-While pancreatitis events in retatrutide trials have been rare, the risk is not zero.
+While pancreatitis events in retatrutide trials have been rare, the risk isn't zero.
 Symptoms of pancreatitis include severe abdominal pain that radiates to the back, nausea, vomiting, and fever.
 Patients with a history of pancreatitis are typically excluded from GLP-1 therapy.
 Anyone experiencing severe, persistent abdominal pain while on treatment should seek immediate medical attention.

 Gallbladder Problems

-Rapid weight loss, regardless of how it is achieved, significantly increases the risk of gallstones and cholecystitis (gallbladder inflammation).
+Rapid weight loss, regardless of how it's achieved, significantly increases the risk of gallstones and cholecystitis (gallbladder inflammation).
 GLP-1 medications may also have a direct effect on gallbladder motility that compounds this risk.
 In clinical trials of similar drugs, gallbladder-related events have occurred at higher rates than in placebo groups.
 Symptoms to watch for include sudden pain in the upper right abdomen, pain between the shoulder blades, and nausea after eating fatty meals.

 Thyroid Concerns